Transport of finiteness structures and applications: Introduction

 Our primary contribution is a very general construction of finiteness spaces: given a relation from a set $A$ to a finiteness space such that the relational image of every element is finitary, we can form a new finiteness space on $A$ whose finitary subsets are exactly those with finitary image.
 We refer to this result as the \definitive{transport lemma}.
 Although simple in its formulation, the transport lemma subsumes many constructions in finiteness spaces and in particular those interpreting the positive connectives of linear logic (multiplicative ``$\tensor$'', additive ``$\oplus$'' and exponential ``$\oc$'') whose action on sets is given by the corresponding relational interpretations.
 We moreover provide sufficient conditions for a functor in $\Rel$ to give rise to a functor in $\Fin$ \emph{via} the transport lemma: again, this generalizes the functoriality of the positive connectives of linear logic.

 The category $\Rel$, endowed with inclusion on sets and relations, is enriched on complete partial orders (cpo).
-This structure was studied in a more general 2-categorical setting \cite{cks:spans-and-relations,ckw:change-of-base} and the properties of monotonic functors allowed for an abstract description of datatypes \cite{bh:gpd,backhouse-et-al:polrel}.
-In particular, this provided the basis of a categorical account of container types \cite{hdm:contcat}.
-In such a setting, it is standard to define recursive datatypes, such as lists or trees, as the least fixpoints of particular Scott-continuous functors.
-This prompted us to consider two orders on finiteness spaces derived from set inclusion: the most restrictive one, \definitive{finiteness extension}, was used by Ehrhard to provide an interpretation of second order linear logic \cite[unpublished preliminary version]{ehrhard:fs}, while the largest one, \definitive{finiteness inclusion}, is a cpo on finiteness spaces.
+This structure was studied in a more general 2-categorical setting \citep{cks:spans-and-relations,ckw:change-of-base} and the properties of monotonic functors allowed for an abstract description of datatypes \citep{backhouse-et-al:polrel,hdm:contcat,bh:gpd}.
+In such a setting, it is standard to define recursive datatypes, such as lists or trees, as the least fixpoints of particular Scott-continuous functors \citep{ps:recursive}.
+This prompted us to consider two orders on finiteness spaces derived from set inclusion: the most restrictive one, \definitive{finiteness extension}, was used by \citet[unpublished preliminary version]{ehrhard:fs} to provide an interpretation of second order linear logic, while the largest one, \definitive{finiteness inclusion}, is a cpo on finiteness spaces.
 We study various notions of continuity for functors in finiteness spaces, and relate them with the existence of fixpoints.
 A striking feature of this development is that we are led to consider the properties of functors w.r.t. both orders simultaneously: continuity for finiteness inclusion, and monotonicity for finiteness extension.
 We prove in particular that every functor obtained by applying the transport lemma to a continuous relational functor satisfies these properties, and admits a least fixpoint for finiteness inclusion.